Dark Conspiracy: First edition

-Game designer Lester Smith created Dark Conspiracy, a near-future game of dark horror, which was subsequently published as a 366-page softcover book by GDW using a rules system derived from Twilight: 2000.
+Game designer Lester Smith created Dark Conspiracy, a dark horror role-playing game set in the near-future, which was published as a 366-page softcover book by GDW using a rules system derived from Twilight: 2000.
 Seventeen artists contributed artwork, including Larry Elmore (cover art), Earl Geier, Tim Bradstreet, Janet Aulisio and Elizabeth Danforth.

-The following year, a trilogy of Dark Conspiracy novels by Michael Stackpole was published.
+The following year, a trilogy of Dark Conspiracy novels written by Michael Stackpole was released.
 The first edition also had numerous expansion volumes such as Empathic Sourcebook, Dark Races I, Protodimensions, PC Booster Kit, and Darktek; as well as several adventure modules, and a boardgame.

 The first edition was also well-supported in GDW's own gaming magazine Challenge, and occasionally in several other gaming publications such as Dragon and White Wolf.
 The UK magazine Role Player Independent also carried several articles about the first edition game.

 The first edition uses the same skill-based rule system as Twilight 2000, using a d10 based system for determining success at skill use.
 Character creation is achieved through a multi-step process in which the player selects various career terms for their character.
 Each career term specifies either a pre-determined set of skills that the character gained, or allows a certain number of points to be distributed among a set skill list.
 Each skill is governed by an attribute, either randomly rolled or set using a point distribution method.
 Each career term also grants the character a fixed number of contacts.
 As a limit to the number of terms a character can take, each term ages the character four years.
 Once a certain age limit is reached, the player has to make rolls to prevent the loss of physically oriented attributes due to aging.

 The rules also include an expansive illustrated list of equipment for use in the characters' fight, and pictures of many of the items, weapons and vehicles mentioned.
 Game designer Lester Smith explained, "Some people want lots; others want little...
 [P]eople that don’t want them can ignore them, but people who do want them will be glad they’re there.
 It doesn’t work the other way ‘round...
 As a role-player myself, I want to be able to see what something looks like, if my character is going to be carrying it.
 I hate picking something for its stats and having no idea of what it looks like."

 Second edition

 The Dark Conspiracy product line was discontinued in 1993 due to the declining customer interest.
-When GDW went out of business in 1995, Dark Conspiracy Enterprises picked up the rights to Dark Conspiracy and later licensed a second edition to Dynasty Presentations.
+When GDW went out of business in 1995, Dark Conspiracy Enterprises obtained the rights to Dark Conspiracy and later licensed the game to Dynasty Presentations who produced a second edition.
 This was published in 1997 as two folio-sized volumes, a book for players, and a book for gamemasters.
 Both books were published as shorter "Basic" editions and long "Master" editions.